 Here at the LSC-Montgomery Art Department, we want to help prepare you for your career in the visual arts.
 Each fall, we hold an Art Department Orientation where we talk about art careers, classes, and transfer.
 As you progress through the program, we offer meetings, advice, and portfolio reviews to help you plan for the next stages.

 Do you have questions?
 Our Staff Assistant Kerri Steen can be reached by email or by phone Monday-Friday between the hours of 8:15 a.m. - 11:00 a.m. at (936)-271-6246.

 Each semester, we host a series of visiting artist lectures and workshops, either in person or online, that will allow you to hear new voices, see new work, and learn about the possibilities available in an art career.

 We have 2 extremely active and ambitious student groups: The Art Club and The Clay Club.
 Both organizations meet regularly, do community-building projects, show their work off campus, make friends, and host workshops and lectures from visiting artists.

-Coming in Spring 2018, we're opening The Art Lab, a dedicated space to house all of our printing presses, our screen printing setup, computers, photo-documentation equipment, and so on.
+The Art Lab (Building A-201) is a dedicated space to house all of our printing presses, our screen printing setup, 4 workstation-level computers with tablet displays, photo-documentation equipment, and so on.
 Don't be surprised if your art appreciation class takes a mini field trip to The Art Lab to run block prints or if your Ceramics class goes upstairs to take pro-quality photos of your work.